TorchLean API

 Useful flags:

-• --cuda runs the eager training loop on the CUDA runtime.
+• --cuda runs the public trainer on the CUDA runtime.

 • --x <path> --y <path> selects custom CIFAR-style .npy arrays.

-• --log <path> writes the training curve JSON.
+• --log <path> writes the standard TorchLean training log JSON.

 Instances For